Free Mexico Travel Guide and Travel Information

 The temple was discovered by archaeologists in the 1950s under the ruins of a larger pyramid which was constructed on top of The Temple of the Dolls.

-Building temples on top of temples was a common practice with the Maya.
-The dolls were found in the buried temple, but are now housed in the museum to protect and preserve these architectural features.
 Though the dolls have been moved, the ingenuity of this building remains.
 The Temple of the Dolls and its temple doorways were constructed in a specific and deliberate direction that confirms the Maya understanding of the solar system.

-During the Spring and Autumn equinox, the sun’s rays pass through the doorways of the temples.
 Since corn remained a major part of the Maya diet, this event had great significance to the Maya as it represented the beginning and end of harvest season honoring Yum Kax, the Maya god of corn.

-The temple is connected to the rest of the site by a sacbe, or “white road,” so-called because they were originally coated with white limestone, built over stone-and-rubble fill.
+The temple is connected to the rest of the site by a sacbe, or “white road,” so-called because they were originally coated with white limestone, and built over stone-and-rubble fill.

 The Open Chapel

-A sacbe (roadway) leading from the Temple of the Seven Dolls connects to the central plaza and an unusual arched structure called the Open Chapel.
-When the Spanish arrived in the 16th Century, they dismantled some of the buildings in this settlement and used the stone to construct their own buildings, including this 16th Century Franciscan church that now lies in ruins on the site.
-This is the only Mayan ruin we know of that has Spanish buildings co-existing with Mayan structures.
+When the Spanish arrived in the 16th Century, they dismantled some of the buildings in this settlement and used the stone to construct their buildings, including this 16th-century Franciscan church that now lies in ruins on the site.

 Cenote Xlakah

-Cenote Xlakah is a beautiful freshwater pool located to the side of the main plaza.
 It was the city’s freshwater source and perhaps the main reason the Maya chose this location to build their settlement.
 Water from Cenote Xlakah would have been perfect for residential drinking water and irrigation of their fields.

-Under the surface, Cenote Xlakah reaches depths of 44 meters (144 feet).
-According to the plaque near the water’s edge, Xlakah means “old town” in Maya.
-The cenote was first explored from 1957-59 when thousands of pottery shards and urns were found in the water along with wood, stone and bone artifacts.
-The earthenware dates to the Late Classic Periods of 600-1000 A.D.
+The cenote was first explored from 1957-59 when thousands of pottery shards and urns were found in the water along with wood, stone, and bone artifacts.
+The earthenware dates to the Late Classic Periods of 600-1000 CE.

 Visitors to Dzibilchaltun can swim in the cenote during their tour.
-Bring your bathing suit so you can take advantage of the cool fresh water.

 Dzibilchaltun Museum

-The air conditioned museum at Dzibilchaltun is full of interesting artifacts of both Mayan and Spanish origin.
-Carved stone tablets, stelae, and the original carved dolls are displayed alongside Maya hupiles, old textile machinery, maps, Spanish armor, swords and other weapons.
-The museum is located by the entrance to the ruins site and is definitely worth seeing during your stay.
-The air conditioning can be a relief during a hot day.
+The site’s museum is full of interesting artifacts.
+Carved stone tablets, stelae, and the original carved dolls are displayed alongside Maya hupiles, old textile machinery, maps, Spanish armor, swords, and other weapons.

 Surroundings

 The other major feature of Dzibilchaltún is its cenote, Cenote Xlakah, located around the center of the city’s ruins.
-It is thought that the availability of this source of clean drinking water influenced the builders’ choice of the location.
-Archaeological findings retrieved from the cenote by divers indicate that it was the center of a religious cult.
-These days the cenote is used as a swimming hole by local residents and tourists year round.
+It is thought that the availability of this source of clean drinking water influenced the builders’ choice of location.

 Dzibilchaltún also contains the ruin of a 16th-century Spanish church built at the site after the conquest.

-The Dzibilchaltun archeological site also includes a visitor center with maps, restrooms and gift shops.
+The Dzibilchaltun archeological site also includes a visitor center with maps, restrooms, and gift shops.
 The renovated museum housing Mayan artifacts located at the site has re-opened.

 How to get there?